cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 ...
 ```

-Then, to serve predictions from AWS:
+Then, to make requests to your prediction API on AWS:

 ```bash
 $ curl http://***.amazonaws.com/iris-classifier \